Last updated on 2026-02-04

 Career Options

-Graduates of the Behavioural Science Technician program can pursue various career paths in Canada, including:
+Graduates of the Behavioural Science Technician program can pursue a variety of rewarding career paths in Canada, including:

 - ABA Facilitator: Assist in the application of Applied Behaviour Analysis techniques in various settings.

-- Educational Assistant: Support teachers and students in educational environments, focusing on behavioural and learning needs.
+- Educational Assistant: Support teachers and students in educational environments, focusing on behavioural needs.

-- Educational Resource Facilitator: Help develop and implement educational resources and strategies for diverse learners.
+- Educational Resource Facilitator: Help develop and implement educational resources tailored to individual learning needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.